The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

 The latest category of injectables is fat-dissolving compounds.
 Kybella is currently the only FDA-approved injectable that contours and improves the appearance of submental fullness, or “double chin.”
 Kybella treatments are done in-office and generally require three to five treatment sessions about six weeks apart for the best results.

-Learn Cosmetic Injectables with Training from National Laser Institute
+Botox Training at National Laser Institute

 Our courses include didactic (classroom) education and clinical hands-on training to provide you with the ultimate learning experience!

 In the classroom, you will learn things like facial anatomy, Botox injection techniques and patient care.
 This will prepare you for your clinical hands-on training in a luxury medical spa environment.